camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/30-migrate-from-camunda-bpm-70/30-migrate-server.html.md

 ### Upgrade the JBoss application server

-camunda bpm 7.1 ships with a new version of the JBoss AS 7, namely 7.2.0.
+camunda bpm 7.1 ships with a new version of the JBoss AS 7, namely, 7.2.0.
 The preferred upgrade steps are:

 * copy all your custom modules / subsystems to the new jboss server directory